 If you’ve never had a home inspection, chances are you have no idea what to expect.
 What is the purpose?
 What are we inspecting?
 How long is the process?
-These are common questions my HouseMaster team and I receive from our clients located in the metropolitan area of Lancaster, PA.
+These are common questions my HouseMaster team and I receive from our clients located in Rhode Island

-If you are in the market to buy or sell a home in Lancaster, we are here to help.
+If you are in the market to buy or sell a home in Rhode Island, we are here to help.
 Even before we arrive on the premises, you can be prepared for your home inspection by following these helpful tips.

 What exactly is a home inspection?

-As a professional home inspector in southern Pennsylvania, I’ve conducted thousands of home inspections.
-Frequently, my clients are not sure what a home inspection really is.
+As a professional home inspector in Rhode Island, We’ve conducted thousands of home inspections.
+Frequently, our clients are not sure what a home inspection really is.
 Simply put, a home inspection is conducted by a trained expert who documents details of the condition of your home you might not otherwise realize could be a problem.
 A home inspection is not a pass or fail test, but rather an evaluation of all the major systems and components in the home performed according to state regulations.